“Honey, I got my orders. We’re going to…..”

 From students that have special needs to those who want to be a part of advanced academy style teaching, there is more than just good districts to look at.

-Oh, and in case your unhappy with all the public schools in the area, look to see if your base is near a DoD school.
+Oh, and in case you’re unhappy with all the public schools in the area, look to see if your base is near a DoD school.

 Because what a lot of people don’t realize is that DoD schools aren’t just overseas!